ivotron/popper2-paper/paper/paper.md

    We show how an entire machine learning workflow can be executed on a local machine during development, and how it can be scaled up by reproducing it in a Kubernetes cluster with nodes that have GPUs available in them.
    We also show how the same workflow can be reproduced easily in a Slurm [@slurm] cluster in order to scale it up further.

-[^popper1]: The version of Popper described in this article is a major overhaul of an earlier version of Popper [@jimenez2017popper].
+[^popper1]: The version of Popper described in this article is a major overhaul of an earlier version of Popper.
 See @Sec:previous-popper for more.

 # Popper {#sec:popper}